flauwekeul/workshop-fp-fundamentals/yahtzee/INSTRUCTIONS.md

 ## Step 4️⃣

+Hold dice.

 1. 🧑‍💻 When the user clicks on a die, the die's `hold` property should toggle. `updateHeldDie` in calculations.js is responsible for toggling the `hold` property of a single die in `state`.
 Use ramda's [`modifyPath`](https://ramdajs.com/docs/#modifyPath) to update a deeply nested part of `state`.
 The first argument of `modifyPath` is an array that describes a "path" towards this deeply nested property.

     💡 Hint: ramda also has a function that negates its argument.
 Use this to toggle the `hold` property.

     👀 [Solution](https://www.typescriptlang.org/play/?strict=false&noImplicitAny=false&target=9&filetype=js#code/PTAEGMEMBtwV2pALgSwPYDsDOA6AVlgFCEoC2ADmgE5KgDeopaAJigGYCeACsgBYA0oDGloBfUGyppSoAORVIpZpFkBuYgFMAHpRoRMWWnHLKkGgBIbozACIoNoALygAFKw0BJDM20BKJwB8jCzs3HwuANqyrOAasoLuXj5agrK8aNayALqCwki+qkA).

 2. 🧑‍💻 In app.js `onDieClick` is used to handle click events on dice.
-Compose `updateHeldDie`, `renderDice` and `setState` in a similar way as you did in the `onRollDice` callback.
+Compose `updateHeldDie`, `renderDice` and finally `setState` in a similar way as you did in the `onRollDice` callback.
 For now, pass `4` to `updateHeldDie`.
 You'll pass the actual die index in the next step.

     💡 Hint: you've successfully completed this step when you click a die and always see the last die being held/released.